-Check out our Summer & Fall Vegetable Planting Guide Here
+Check out our Regional Summer & Fall Vegetable Planting Guides Here

 Best: Sow wildflower seeds directly outside in the fall.
 This lets the weather and all the moisture, temperature fluctuations, and other climactic conditions do its work on them.
 They will sprout in the spring when and if they are ready.

 Good: Put your seed packets outside in the fall or early winter, or place the seeds in a bucket of damp sand outside in the fall or early winter, and then sow them in the spring as soon as the ground starts to thaw.

 OK: Store your seeds in damp sand in the refrigerator for a 4-8 weeks before planting.
 This will mimic winter but will not allow the temperature fluctuations and varying moisture that can help the seeds know when the time is right to sprout in spring.

 *If you are unsure of what they look like when they sprout, consider sowing the seeds in rows so it is easier to see where you are expecting the sprouts to be.

 *The NRCS Plant Database is a great resource for finding additional information and tips for germinating and growing many different types of native wildflower seeds.